American Indian Art --> Northwest Indian Art --> Totem Poles

 Haisla Totem Repatriation: Interesting story of a Northwest Indian totem pole returned to the Haisla people by a Swedish museum who held it for 70 years.

-Native American Arts and Crafts: Orrin contributed to this larger directory of Indian crafts, many of which are authentic.
+Indigenous Arts and Crafts: Orrin contributed to this larger directory of Indian crafts, many of which are authentic.

 American Indian Cultures: View our pages for individual Indian tribes, most of which have artistic information.

 About us: This website belongs to Native Languages of the Americas, a non-profit organization dedicated to preserving and promoting endangered Native American languages.
-We are not artists ourselves, so if you are interested in buying some of the totem poles featured on this page, please contact the artists directly.
+We are not artists ourselves, so if you are interested in buying totem poles featured on this page, please contact the artists directly.
 Though we have featured only Native North American totem poles identified with the name and tribal affiliation of each artist, we haven't called the tribal offices to check up on any of them, and we only know a few of them personally.
 We also don't guarantee any of their products.
 This is not an exhaustive list of Native American totem poles--if you would like us to add your totem pole site to this page, please contact us with your URL and tribal affiliation.
 We advertise any individual native artist or native-owned art business here free of charge.
 We do not link to totem poles which are not made by tribally recognized American Indian, Inuit, or First Nations artists, so please do not ask us to.
-And finally, websites do occasionally expire and change hands, so use your common sense and this general rule of thumb: if the creator of each individual artwork is not identified by name and specific tribe, you are probably not looking at genuine Native American totem pole.
+And finally, websites do occasionally expire and change hands, so use your common sense and this general rule of thumb: if the creator of each individual artwork is not identified by name and specific tribe, you are probably not looking at a picture of a genuine Native American totem pole.

 Back to Northwest Coast Indian Art